Corteza Federation

 |

-A destination node defines what modules it wishes to access and how values map in the destination module.
+A destination node consumes shared data from its paired origin node.
+The destination node defines which modules it wants to access and how the remote values map to the local destination module.

 |